OpenSILEX/docs-community-dev/docs/localInstallation.md

 Netbeans doesn't find your JDK installation.
 To fix it, check if you have indicated the correct JDK folder to Netbeans in the `~/netbeans-8.2/etc/netbeans.conf` file (line 57).
 If the error persists, your JDK installation may haven't been done correctly.
 Uninstall JDK and use [this procedure](#jdk) to reinstall.

-### Problems with Composer
+### Issues with Composer

 If you have installed Composer with `apt` from Ubuntu packages, please uninstall Composer (consider deleting the cache and the configuration files in the `~/.cache` and `/etc` folders) and reinstall Composer with [this porcedure](#composer).

-If doesn't fix the problem, please check [composer troubleshooting page](#https://getcomposer.org/doc/articles/troubleshooting.md).
+If it doesn't fix the problem, please check the [composer troubleshooting page](https://getcomposer.org/doc/articles/troubleshooting.md).

 ### Errors with PostgreSQL